Louis Welden Hawkins: Life

 He lived for a period with Camille Pelletan, a radical socialist politician, and he continued to move in radical circles.
 In his Portrait of Séverine (1895), he shows a popular journalist, Séverine, who was a famous defender of humanitarian causes.
-He was also friendly with artists such as James Abbott McNeill Whistler and Auguste Rodin, whose portrait he painted.
+He was also friendly with artists such as James Abbott McNeill Whistler, Maria Olenina-d'Alheim, and Auguste Rodin, whose portraits he painted.